jonathanjafari/nhanes_inferential_2021_23/README.md

 ## Notes and Limitations

 - Cleaned placeholder codes (7777, 9999) and restricted to adults (≥18).
-- NHANES is a complex survey; analyses are unweighted for educational purposes.
+- **Analyses are unweighted and for educational purposes only; NHANES is a complex survey.**
 - Statistical significance does not imply causation.
 - R used for file conversion; inferential tests run in Python.